 Informal Resolution (after a formal complaint) involves parties reaching a mutually agreed-upon resolution of an allegation.
-All parties must consent to the use of an Alternate Resolution mechanism.
-Informal Resolution can occur in three scenarios:
+The University will not compel a Complainant or Respondent to engage in any form of informal resolution.
+All parties must voluntarily consent, in writing, to the use of an alternate resolution mechanism.